Rauwolfia Serpentina (Sarpagandha) Uses, Benefits, Dosages and Side Effects

 8. Cornea health: The juice of the leaves has been used as a remedy for the opacity of the cornea.

-Rauwolfia cautions and precautions
+Rauwolfia precautions

-Why rauwolfia not used in psychiatry
+Why is rauwolfia not used in psychiatry?

 • The action is slow.

-• Causes serious mental depression.
+• Causes severe mental depression.

 • Induces extra-pyramidal damage.